urbanjost/M_starpac/README.md

 1BFSVS:   Compute and optionally  print a bivariate  Fourier spectrum  analysis
-          of a  pair  of  series  using  user-supplied  control  values;  input covariances rather than original series; return squared coherency and phase components of the cross spectrum and the corresponding frequen- cies
+          of a  pair  of  series  using  user-supplied  control  values;  input covariances rather than original series; return squared coherency and phase components of the cross spectrum and the corresponding frequencies

           INTEGER LAGS(nw)
           <real> CCOV(lagmax+1,m,m), CSPC2(nf,nw), PHAS(nf,nw), FREQ(nf)